 The aim of the walk is to take you a scenic way to the gardens, and in the space of one short-ish walk from central Bath, give the walker a variety of landscapes and terrains to experience, as wall as a taste of the local history and a city panorama.
 If you’re on a short break, it could be a refreshing escape from the city streets into nature, all on foot and without covering too much distance.

 The walk is an easy one, but does involve a relatively steep and prolonged uphill to reach Prior Park and another within the landscape garden itself.
 There are steps at several points in the walk.
-In winter, be prepared for part of the route to be wet, and there is some rough surface, so I’d recommend good walking shoes.
+In winter, be prepared for part of the route to be wet and muddy, and there is some rough surface, so I’d recommend good walking shoes or boots.
 Check that Prior Park Gardens are open – times vary during the year and it’s generally only opened at weekends in winter – and that you will arrive in time for last admission, usually an hour before closing (National Trust page).
-The only refreshment stop directly on the route is within the gardens, where there is a Tea Shed – again check the site’s website to see if this is open.
+The only refreshment stop directly on the route is within the gardens, where there is a Tea Shed – again, check the site’s website to see if this is open.
 Take water for the walk.
 In hot summer weather the uphill is easier thanks to being mostly in the shade.

 Walk part 1: Bath Spa railway station – Widcombe – Pope’s Walk – Prior Park Landscape Garden